-A protein-rich peanut butter mousse light as a cloud, full of nutrition from the unusual ingredient, quinoa.
-Topped with homemade crystallized ginger chips made with fresh ginger.
-An easy healthy dessert high in protein and a strong energy-booster.
+A protein-rich peanut butter mousse light as a cloud, full of protein, and topped with homemade crystallized ginger chips made with fresh ginger.
+An easy creamy pudding.

 This easy peanut butter mousse, high in protein thanks to chickpeas, and further boosted with fresh crystallized ginger chips on top.
 This dessert is a wonderful combination of sweet and salty with layers of heavenly peanut butter whipped cream and dark chocolate and ginger.

 It is healthier with the addition of protein rich quinoa.
 And interesting with layers of nuts, crystallized ginger, and more.

 I love recipes that blur the line between a meal and a dessert.
 This delicious mix is loaded with nutrition.
 And it's so easy to make!
 Perfect for a fresh breakfast or nutritious energizing snack.
 Are you ready to learn how to make it?

 The traditional ingredients used to make a vegan peanut butter mousse are coconut cream, the solid portion from a can of full fat coconut milk, maple syrup, and peanut butter.
 But I included an additional and highly-nutritious ingredient, chickpeas.
 Here is a break down of all the ingredients needed to make vegan peanut butter mousse:

 1. Coconut Cream.
 This healthy fat is essential to bind the mousse and provide a creamy base.